oscar-bender-stone/honors-thesis/source/2_foundations.typ

 - $cal(T)$ is already well established.

+- $cal(T)$ is reflective: it can prove properties about itself.

-- $cal(T)$ is $Sigma_1$ sound: it only proves true properties about computable functions.
+- $cal(T)$ only proves true properties about computable functions.

-- $cal(T)$ has efficiently computable proof checking.
+- $cal(T)$ has has efficient proof checking.

-The last condition is not strictly necessary, but it does make the bootstrap in this thesis more practical.
+The last condition is not strictly necessary, but it does aid in verifying the bootstrap in @bootstrap.

+We could define Zermelo Frankel Set Theory (ZF) or Peano Arithmetic (PA) directly.
+However, we want _explicit_ definitions for terms, using simple algorithms.
+This ensures we have true statements in computability, _and_ provides a simpler, self-contained presentation over PA, which is quite involved.
+Our theory is thus based on Combinatory Logic, specifically designed to be a simpler alternative to first order logic by removing variables.
+We closely follow Scott @scott_data_types_as_lattices.

 #definition[
-  We define *Heyting Arithmetic* as follows.
+  We define *Combinatory Logic (CL)* as follows.
 ]

 #theorem[
-  Heyting Arithmetic is equi-consistent to Peano Arithmetic.
+  Each term in $bold("CL")$ is equivalent to a $Sigma^0_1$ formula in
+  $bold("PA")$.
 ]

 == Verifiers